Azure/autorest.cli/doc/A1-examples-and-integration-test.md

-# Appendix A: Examples and Integration Test Samples
+# Appendix A1: Examples and Integration Test Samples

 ## Original Example in Azure REST API specification